-Australians who were exposed to high levels of lead as children may be at greater risk of committing violent and impulsive crimes two decades later, our yet-to-be-published research suggests.
+Australians who were exposed to high levels of lead as children may be at greater risk of committing violent and impulsive crimes two decades later, our research suggests.

 The origins of criminal behaviour have previously been attributed to a perpetrator’s genetic make up or how they were raised.
 But we’re increasingly realising that the child’s physical and chemical environment plays a significant role in criminal behaviours later in life.